darkestb4light/spoof/README.md

 Execute:
 ========

+Example 1:

 $ sudo ./spoof 123.45.67.8 192.168.0.10 55555

 The above will spoof the source address "123.45.67.8" and send a packet to the destination "192.168.0.10" over TCP port 55555.

+Example 2:

+$ sudo ./spoof foobar.com my.victim.com 1337

+The above will spoof the source address "foobar.com" and send a packet to the destination "my.victim.com" over TCP port 1337.